robinmahieu/modmail-plugins/README.md

 Modmail is a bot that provides a shared inbox for server staff to communicate with their users.

-The most popular variation is the one by kyb3r.
+The most popular variation is [the one by kyb3r][kyb3r-modmail].
 These plugins extend the functionality of it, by providing cogs that can be sideloaded.

 ## Plugins